dotnet/beginner-series/README.md

 Start a self-guided [.NET Learning Path](https://learn.microsoft.com/en-us/training/dotnet).

 Find a .NET user group, follow our socials, & join a .NET events at our [Community Page](https://aka.ms/WebLearningSeries-git-community).

+# Feedback

+Leave your feedback for the .NET Beginner Video Series using [this feedback form](https://aka.ms/dotnet/beginnervideos/feedback).